-• FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.
+FBLA meets the criteria specified in the Americans with Disabilities Act for all competitors with accommodations submitted through the conference registration system by the registration deadline.

-- Competitors may be disqualified if they violate the Competitive Event Guidelines or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late to the testing site.
+- Competitors may be disqualified if they violate the Code of Conduct or the Honor Code. - Five points are deducted if competitors do not follow the Dress Code or are late to the testing site.